Vibronic states and their effect on the temperature and strain dependence of silicon-vacancy qubits in 4H silicon carbide: Results and discussion

-We have calculated the polaronic spectrum up to 8th order of phonon transition (495 basis states) and projected out the $A_{1}$ and $E$ characters of the polaronic states in $\text{C}_{3\text{v}}$ point symmetry (see Table~\ref{tab:polaronic}).
-Based on these results, we propose a new interpretation of the V1$^\prime$ ZPL line.
-This is attributed to the transition that connects the first polaronic excited state of predominantly $E$ electronic character to the electronic ground state.
-This way, the measured energy difference of V1 and V1$^\prime$ agrees well with the first polaronic excitation energy ($\sim 5$~meV).
-We can similarly predict its V2$^\prime$ counterpart to be 22~meV higher in energy than V2.
+Based on these results, we attribute the V1$^\prime$ ZPL line to the transition that connects the first polaronic excited state of predominantly $E$ electronic character to the electronic ground state.
+This way, the measured energy difference of V1 and V1$^\prime$ agrees well with the first polaronic excitation energy $\Delta_{p}\sim 5$~meV.
+We can similarly predict its V2$^\prime$ counterpart to be $\Delta_{p}=22$~meV higher in energy than V2.
 The lack of the second sharp emission in V2 center in the experiments may be explained by the relatively large energy spacing between V2 and V2$^\prime$ states because V2$^\prime$ state could be occupied at around room temperature in the PL measurements that overlaps with the sideband of the acoustic phonon modes.

+From the obtained polaronic mixing of electronic states, we determined the orientation of the optical polarization associated with V1 and V1$^\prime$ transition.
+Using the optical selection rules, optical transition between pure electronic states $A_{2}\leftrightarrow A_{2}$ and $A_{2}\leftrightarrow E$ is allowed by $p_\parallel$ and $p_{\perp}$ polarization, respectively. $\parallel$ coincides with the $c$ axis of the crystal.
+As V1 and V1' transitions are the polaronic mixture of the above, the observed polarization shows an inclination from $\parallel$ direction with the angle of

+where $c^{2}_{A}$ and $c^{2}_{E}$ are the respective $A_{1}$ and $E_{x}+E_{y}$ contributions in Table~\ref{tab:polaronic} for the corresponding polaronic state. $\mu^{2}_{A}/\mu^{2}_{E}=0.57$ relative transition dipole strength is obtained with the same method as discussed in Ref.~\onlinecite{Udvarhelyi2019}.
+The resulted angles of optical polarizations from Eq.~\eqref{angle} are $\varphi=18^\circ$ and $\varphi=86^\circ$ for V1 and V1' transitions, respectively.
+These are comparable to the experimental findings of $\sim 30^\circ$ and $\sim 90^\circ$ in Ref.~\onlinecite{Bracher2017}.